mikkirourke/wait-for-tcp-port/README.md

     - `tries` the number of tries to scan the ports.
 This field is used in tests.
     - `status` can be 'open' or 'error'.
     - `error`  is the error that occurred.
 This field is present only if status is 'error'.

+If the timeout exceeded an error will be thrown.